 We are subject to laws and regulations governing data privacy and the protection of personal information including health information.
 The legislative and regulatory landscape for privacy and data protection continues to evolve, and there has been an increasing focus on privacy and data protection issues which will continue to affect our business.
 In the United States, we may be subject to state security breach notification laws, state laws protecting the privacy of health and personal information and federal and state consumer protections laws which regulate the collection, use, disclosure and transmission of personal information.
 These laws overlap and often conflict and each of these laws is subject to varying interpretations by courts and government agencies, creating complex compliance issues for us.
 If we fail to comply with applicable laws and regulations, we could be subject to penalties or sanctions, including criminal penalties.
-Our future customers and research partners must comply with laws governing the privacy and security of health information that is protected under HIPAA, called "protected health information," our customers or research collaborators may be subject to enforcement and we may have direct liability for the unlawful receipt of protected health information or for aiding and abetting a HIPAA violation.
+Our future customers and research partners must comply with laws governing the privacy and security of health information, including HIPAA and state health information privacy laws.
+If we knowingly obtain health information that is protected under HIPAA, called "protected health information," our customers or research collaborators may be subject to enforcement and we may have direct liability for the unlawful receipt of protected health information or for aiding and abetting a HIPAA violation.